 Therefore, figuring out how to develop an IoT app must be considered from day one.
-This will allow you to make the right decisions when it comes to choosing your IoT platform and other important considerations.
+This will allow you to make the right decisions regarding choosing your IoT platform and other important considerations.

 Custom Build v Off the Shelf IoT Platforms